onesuper/pbviewer/README.md

     print '{}\t{:7}\t{:20}\t{}\t{}'.format(k, v.type, v.value, v.size, v.hex)
 ```

+## Dependencies

+Nothing! **Pbviewer** do not depend on any library, even python protobuf.

+But the unittest requires Nose and protobuf.

 ## How it works?

-**Pbviewer** simply parses bytes by guessing what they mean.
+**Pbviewer** simply parses byte buffer by guessing what the bytes mean.

-More specifically, **Pbviewer** parses the fields based on the encoding rule of Protocol Buffers (a.k.a. wired format.
-Please refer to: https://developers.google.com/protocol-buffers/docs/encoding)
+More specifically, **pbviewer** parses the fields based on the encoding rule of Protocol Buffers (a.k.a. wired format.
+Please refer to: https://developers.google.com/protocol-buffers/docs/encoding).
+All code here is in pure python.

 As a result, it can not tell difference among `int64`, `uint64` and `sint64`.
 It only sees "variant-length" integers.
-And it references fields by tag numbers instead of their literal names.
+And it references all the fields by tag numbers instead of their literal names (appear in `.proto` file).

 ## License